U.S. Congress edges toward Ukraine aid, government funding bill | Politics

 U.S. Congress edges toward Ukraine aid, government funding bill

-Sweeping legislation, awaiting final approval from Democratic and Republican congressional leaders, was expected to provide $1.5 trillion for defense and nondefense discretionary spending, roughly $12 billion to help Ukraine respond to Russia's invasion and about $15 billion for COVID.
-"We're there.
+Schumer's Republican counterpart, Senate Minority Leader Mitch McConnell, said he expects $14 billion in humanitarian and military aid for Ukraine to include loan guarantees to help NATO allies including Poland purchase U.S. warplanes to replace warplanes transferred to Ukraine.
+"We need to provide them loan guarantees and assurance that they will be able to get a way to backfill the loss of those MiGs for their own security," McConnell told reporters.

 The U.S. Congress on Tuesday appeared to be on the cusp of an agreement to allocate billions of dollars in emergency aid for Ukraine, fund the federal government through Sept.
 30, and provide resources to fight the COVID-19 pandemic.
-Sweeping legislation, awaiting final approval from Democratic and Republican congressional leaders, was expected to provide $1.5 trillion for defense and nondefense discretionary spending, roughly $12 billion to help Ukraine respond to Russia's invasion and about $15 billion for COVID.
+Sweeping legislation, awaiting final approval from Democratic and Republican congressional leaders, was expected to provide $1.5 trillion for defense and nondefense discretionary spending, as much as $14 billion to help Ukraine respond to Russia's invasion and about $15 billion for COVID.

-"We're there.
-We're there," Senator Richard Shelby, top Republican on the Senate Appropriations Committee and a key negotiator, told reporters.
-Shelby spoke a few hours after Senate Majority Leader Chuck Schumer said that negotiations were very close to completion on the Ukraine aid and government funding package.
+"Republicans and Democrats are very, very close to finalizing the agreement.
+I expect there will be text released in a few hours," Senate Majority Leader Chuck Schumer told reporters at a midafternoon news conference.
+Schumer's Republican counterpart, Senate Minority Leader Mitch McConnell, said he expects $14 billion in humanitarian and military aid for Ukraine to include loan guarantees to help NATO allies including Poland purchase U.S. warplanes to replace warplanes transferred to Ukraine.

-"We pledged to get something big done, and in the coming hours I expect that we will be able to announce that we have followed through," Schumer said in a morning floor speech.
-Congress faces a midnight Friday deadline for passing the legislation.
+"We need to provide them loan guarantees and assurance that they will be able to get a way to backfill the loss of those MiGs for their own security," McConnell told reporters.
+There appeared to be a disagreement over the sum of Ukraine aid.
+Schumer said it would amount to less than $14 billion.
+But either way, the figures represent an increase from last week's $10 billion request from the White House.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)